 “Fine.”
-A flutter of panic hit my stomach, which I hid.
+A flutter of disquiet hit my stomach, which I hid.
 “Maybe I won’t speak at all.”

-While interacting with others about non-academic topics, I’d experienced my fair share of difficulty knowing how to segue into a new subject, or how to end a conversation, or knowing what to say when people over-shared.
-When I was fourteen I stumbled across a list of phrases that should’ve worked for any occasion, and I’d put them into practice with varying levels of success.
+While interacting with people about non-academic topics, I’d experienced my fair share of difficulty knowing how to segue into a new subject, or how to end a conversation, or knowing what to say when people over-shared.
+When I was fifteen, I stumbled across a list of phrases that mostly worked for any occasion, and I’d put them into practice with varying levels of success.

-The phrases seemed to work best when attempting to diffuse a tense situation or confuse the other person long enough for me to make my escape.
-Regardless, I appreciated Gabby’s tip.
+These phrases seemed to work best when attempting to diffuse a tense situation or confuse the other person long enough for me to make my escape.
+Regardless, in the same spirit, I appreciated Gabby’s tip.
 I could default to saying whatever.
 That would be fine.